ArianaST/ArianaST/README.md

 # 💫 About Me:

 I am a <b>Front end developer</b> and Machine Learning enthusiast.
-I graduated with a ba bachelor's degree in <b>computer technology.  </b> Currently, I am learning React Native.
-I’m looking to collaborate on your open source projects with machine learning and backend development.
+I graduated with a bachelor's degree in <b>computer technology.  </b> Currently, I am learning React Native and I am learning React Native and libraries to manage data in Python.
+I’m looking to collaborate on your <b> open source projects with machine learning, database administration and backend development </b>.

 </div>